 Teaching, Learning and Assessment

-A range of teaching and assessment methods will be employed to develop learning throughout the course with the use of Blackboard Learn for dissemination of teaching and learning materials.
-As a student, you will benefit from the course having been developed in consultation with industry experts in response to their employment needs, and industry experts will be involved in the delivery of the course.
+A range of teaching and assessment methods will be employed to facilitate learning throughout the course, with Blackboard Learn used for the dissemination of teaching and learning materials.

 Attendance and Independent Study